 In France, Prime Minister Raymond Barre is to stay on, at least until next month, at the head of the Centre-Right coalition Government.

-In France, Prime Minister Raymond Barre is to stay on, at least until next month, at the head of the Centre-Right coalition Government.
+Background: In France, Prime Minister Raymond Barre is to stay on, at least until next month, at the head of the Centre-Right coalition Government.
 The decision was announced after the first cabinet meeting on Wednesday (22 March), which followed Sunday's general election.

 SYNOPSIS: No changes in the existing government are expected until after the new National Assembly is installed, probably on April 3rd.
 So newsmen, who waited for an announcement outside the Elysee Palace, were left guessing about the composition of the next Government.